obskyr/latex-fiction-template/README.md

 At the moment, it’s made for a build flow centered around VS Code, but that’s only because it happens to be what I use – if you want to add support for alternative tooling, be my guest!

+## Acknowledgements

+I could not possibly have put this together without the help of Michal Hoftich (@michal-h21), the maintainer of TeX4ebook and Make4ht (and honorary maintainer of TeX4ht, if I’m to be honest), who tirelessly answers *everybody’s* questions about the software on the TeX Stack Exchange, and adds fixes and compatibility workarounds upstream in real time as needed.
+It’s not the most user-friendly software in the world (heck, it’s LaTeX – what do you expect), but user-friendliness matters less when you have a wonderful man to help you out personally.

 ---